A general model of hierarchical fractal scale-free networks: Results

-All quantities on the right-hand side of equation (\ref{eq_3_5_3}) are determined from the structure of $G$.
+The first term of Eq (33) gives the contribution from edges between remaining nodes in $G$ accompanying the edge replacement and the second term comes from edges between inherited nodes from the previous generation and their neighbors.
+All quantities on the right-hand side of Eq~(\ref{eq_3_5_3}) are determined from the structure of $G$.
 It is thus possible to evaluate analytically the nearest-neighbor degree correlation in the FSFN formed by a given generator.
 If a network has no degree correlation, the joint probability must be given by a product of a function of $k$ and a function of $k'$.
-Since $P_{\gen}(k,k')$ presented by equation (\ref{eq_3_5_3}) cannot be expressed in the form of such a product, there exists some sort of nearest-neighbor degree correlation in $\mathcal{G}_{\gen}$.
+Since $P_{\gen}(k,k')$ presented by Eq~(\ref{eq_3_5_3}) cannot be expressed in the form of such a product, there exists some sort of nearest-neighbor degree correlation in $\mathcal{G}_{\gen}$.
 The type of the degree correlation is revealed by various measures, such as the assortativity \cite{Newman02a}, Spearman's degree rank correlation coefficient \cite{Litvak13}, and average degree of the nearest-neighbors of nodes with degree $k$ \cite{Pastor-Satorras01}.
 These measures are calculated by the joint probability $P_{\gen}(k,k')$.

-\section{Percolation problem}
+\subsection{Percolation problem}